Simple Energy appoints Raghunath Subramanian to its board | Business

 The flagship e-scooter will have a 4.8-kilowatt-hour (kWh) lithium-ion battery with a claimed range of 240 km in 'eco mode' and top speed of 100 kmph.
 It will be priced at Rs 1.10 lakh-Rs 1.20 lakh, the company said.

-The company had said it is looking to raise USD 15 million (more than Rs 100 crore) in a pre-Series-A funding round in the third quarter of 2021.
+The company had said it is looking to raise USD 15 million (more than Rs 100 crore) in a Series-A funding round in the third quarter of 2021.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)